samcunliffe/2025-08-19-FEM-Burman/slides.md

 - Matt supports postdocs and gently pushes them to abstract things into a [reusable library](https://github.com/ucl/dxh) (common helper functions, plotting).
 - We realise there's more hours than we could use for mentoring.
-- Suggest to actively take postdoc code, move it into a package.
+- Suggest to actively work on postdoc code, move it into a package.
 - Matt realises he's needed by Thanzi la Onse.

 ---